nomeata/hackage-ghcjs-overlay/README.md

 =================================

 It is possible to develop GHCJS applications with Cabal and `cabal-install`, just as if one were using GHC.
-Unfortunately, few people don't, and hence a number of key packages are not being uploaded to Hackage.
+Unfortunately, few people do that, and hence a number of key packages are note being uploaded to Hackage.
 Until this is fixed, this repository provides a cabal repository with these packages.

 What is included?